rioug/yg-coding-test/README.md

 ### Guidelines

+- Focus on the functionality.
+(The UI design isn't important, but it must _work_.)

 - Write tests.

 - Write clear commit messages.

 - You do _not_ need to implement other features such as payment or user authentication.

-### Submission
+### Instructions

+Clone this repo to get started.
+Get the app running in your browser (see the instructions later in this document).
+Explore the basic functionality of the app, and think about the requested feature changes.

-Please send us one of the following:
+Commit your changes to the code.
+When finished, please send us one of the following:

-- a link to your Git repo (e.g. on GitHub), or
+- a link to your copy of the Git repo (e.g. on GitHub), or
 - a .zip file which includes the Git history.

 ---